ericchaves/dg/README.md

 - `date` - Generate dates between a from and to value
 - `int` - Generate integers between a from and to value

+There are two additional ways to define the starting value, beyond the `from` attribute.
+Please check the [range from features](#range-from-features)

 ##### match

 Generates data by matching data in another table.
 In this example, we'll assume there's a CSV file for the `significant_event` input that generates the following table: